 b) Licensing Delegations and Public Participation at Licensing Committee Meetings.

 The urgent decision notices and background papers have been attached to this agenda for noting.

 The Mayor explained that there had been two urgent decisions taken since the previous meeting of Council on 20th July 2020.
 These urgent decisions had focused firstly on the fees for pavement licences that would be issued to premises under the Business and Planning Act 2020.
 The second urgent decision concerned delegations to Officers in respect of taxi licensing applications as well as public speaking rules at meetings of the Licensing Committee.

 To consider any additional items exceptionally agreed by the Mayor as Urgent Business in accordance with the powers vested in him by virtue of Section 100(B)(4)(b) of the Local Government Act 1972.

 (This power should be exercised only in cases where there are genuinely special circumstances which require consideration of an item which has not previously been published on the Order of Business for the meeting.)

-The Mayor confirmed that there was no urgent business for consideration on this occasion.
+There were no general items of urgent business for consideration on this occasion.